What is Measles?

 Measles is very contagious four days before the rash starts and up to four days after.
 This is why it is important to stay home if you know you have been exposed to someone with measles.

-Who is more likely to get very sick from measles?
+Who are more likely to get very sick from measles?

 • Babies and young children